Looking for information about a WW II veteran?

 These listings include unit designations, which are invaluable for further research.

-And finally, if it was your own father who was KIA, I strongly recommend that you visit the AWON (American War Orphans Network) site at:
+Finally, if it was your own father who was KIA, I strongly recommend that you visit the AWON (American War Orphans Network) site at:

 Email information